-If you’re a fiend for breathtaking scenery, the circular route of Sky Road will leave you gasping for air.
+If you’re a fiend for breath-taking scenery, the circular route of Sky Road will leave you gasping for air.
 Well-signposted and easily navigated, the journey will take you all the way to the Kingstown peninsula and back again by the N59 while providing you with views of the rugged Connemara countryside as you travel.
 When you come to a fork in the road, it will be up to you whether you venture down the more popular upper road or the lesser taken lower road towards the sea.
 We would definitely recommend packing the camera and a few sandwiches to keep you going!

 ENJOY SOME SEA AIR AT EYREPHORT BEACH

-This quiet beach faces the offshore islands of Inish Turbot and Inishturk South provides an ideal escape against the backdrop of lapping waves.
+This quiet beach facing the offshore islands of Inish Turbot and Inishturk South provides an ideal escape against the backdrop of lapping waves.
 Kick up some white sand or perch on one of the surrounding stones and watch the tide roll in - you won’t feel the time passing by.
-With fish in the rock pool and seagulls standing guard, there’s plenty of features to keep you company on a visit to Eyrephort Beach.
+With fish in the rock pool and seagulls standing guard, there’s plenty of critters to keep you company on a visit to Eyrephort Beach.
 Keep your eyes peeled too, because it wasn’t all that long ago that a Viking sword and shield were unearthed on the site!

 ON YOUR BIKE!

-If you’re on the hunt for a truly unique piece of Jewellery head on over to O’Dalaigh Jewellers.
+If you’re on the hunt for a truly unique piece of Jewellery, head on over to O’Dalaigh Jewellers.
 An expert in the craft, the O’Dalaigh family have been creating their incredible jewellery for people all over the world since 1973.
-They’ve got something that will suit everyone and trust us - It really is impossible to pick your favourite piece out of their breath-taking selection.
+They’ve got something that will suit everyone and trust us - it really is impossible to pick your favourite piece out of their breath-taking selection.